Food deserts by country: Europe

-"European (non-UK) food access research also frequently highlights the problem of poverty in relation to accessing a healthy diet."
-French researches have noted that lower income consumers have a tendency to reach for more affordable items such as high caloric foods, (i.e. cereals, sweets, and added fats) instead of nutrient rich single source foods.
+French researchers have noted that lower income consumers have a tendency to reach for more affordable items, such as high caloric foods, i.e. cereals, sweets, and added fats, instead of nutrient rich single source foods.

 United Kingdom

 British food deserts can be broadly classified into twelve geographical types, based on the interaction of socioeconomic factors of physical access to shops, financial access (affordability of) healthy food, and attitudes towards consumption of healthy food, the desire to consume it rather than fast / convenience food, possession of cooking skills, that is, psychological access.